All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 You're not imagining it

 Let's get this out of the way: antidepressant-related weight gain is real, documented, and common.
 Studies show that up to 25% of people on most antidepressants gain 10 or more pounds, and some medications carry higher rates than that.
-If you've gained weight since starting your medication, you are not eating too much, exercising too little, or losing your discipline.
+If you've gained weight since starting your medication, you aren't eating too much, exercising too little, or losing your discipline.
 Your medication is likely changing the way your body regulates weight.

 This is an incredibly frustrating position to be in, because it can feel like you have to choose between your mental health and your physical health.
 You shouldn't have to make that choice, and with the right information, you may not have to.